ray1729/BioMart-Client/README.md

 * Deal with duplicate attrs in query parser?
 At the moment, for federated queries, an attribute in the second dataset will trample on data from the first dataset with the same attribute name.

+* Implement work-around for boolean filters from Darren's Ruby library
+  - see his dataset.rb class.